IKEA Social Entrepreneurship – co-creating change

 Partnering in different ways

-We boost their potential and impact through development programmes, investments and knowledge sharing where IKEA gains valuable insights.
+We boost their potential and impact through development programs, investments and knowledge sharing where IKEA gains valuable insights.
 For the social businesses that offer unique products and services, we establish business partnerships and use all IKEA sales channels to make these available to customers.

 Challenging the root causes of poverty, exclusion and inequality